KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Essentials-Article.md

 ## Context

 KeyboardKit has a ``KeyboardContext`` that provides observable keyboard state that keeps the keyboard UI up to date.
-It has a ``KeyboardContext/textDocumentProxy`` reference, lets you get and set the ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc. It also has auto-persisted ``KeyboardContext/settings-swift.property``.
+It has a ``KeyboardContext/textDocumentProxy`` reference, lets you get and set ``KeyboardContext/locale``, ``KeyboardContext/keyboardType``, etc. It also has auto-persisted ``KeyboardContext/settings-swift.property``.

 Other namespaces define other context types, like ``AutocompleteContext``, ``CalloutContext``, ``DictationContext``, etc. They will all automatically update the keyboard view when they're observed, and provide namespace-specific settings.